Munir-2001/Sorting-Visualizer/README.md

 # Sorting-Visualizer
 <br>
-This is a sorting visualizer in python using Tkinter.
+This is a sorting visualizer in python using Tkinter.<br>
 Download this for the version and run it on the python shell.

 There is also a research paper attached which worked on PDC.